Gloucester shire Mental Health Services

 What is the Alexandra Wellbeing House?

-Located in the heart of Gloucester, we provide a short-term day service programme rooted in the 5 Ways to Wellbeing Model: Connect, Take Notice, Keep Learning, Be Active, and Give.
+Located in the heart of Gloucester, we provide a non-clinical, Mental Health day service programme rooted in the 5 Ways to Wellbeing Model: Connect, Take Notice, Keep Learning, Be Active, and Give.
 Additionally, we offer guidance to connect individuals with suitable local agencies.
-Our person-centered approach acknowledges that individuals are the experts on their own lives.
+Our person-centred approach acknowledges that individuals are the experts in their own lives.
 We strive to empower and support individuals in making positive changes to enhance their wellbeing.

 How Can I Access the Alexandra Wellbeing House?

-We’re currently only able to receive direct referrals from the Cheltenham, Gloucester and Stroud Crisis Resolution and Home Treatment Team (CRHTT).
-If you are a professional from the CRHTT, please complete our attached referral form and send back to [email protected].
+We’re currently only able to receive direct referrals from Crisis Resolution and Home Treatment Teams (CRHTT) within Gloucestershire.
+If you are a professional from one of these teams, please complete a referral form and send back to [email protected].

 What are the Opening Hours of the Alexandra Wellbeing House?